Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

   * A user wants to easily edit or delete the details of any employee.
   * A user wants to quickly find what they are looking for.
   * A user wants to login and sign up easily.
-  * A user wants to navigate smooth on the webiste displayed on tablets and cellphones.
+  * A user wants to navigate smooth on the website displayed on tablets and cell phones.
   * A user wants to find different social medias associated to the website.

 ### **Site Owners Goals**